-We are electing a range of positions, from paid full-time Sabbatical Officer roles, to voluntary Part-Time Officer positions.
+We are electing a range of positions, from a paid part-time Sabbatical Officer role, to voluntary Part-Time Officer positions.
 We're also electing a range of committee and board positions, too.

-If you're a postgraduate student who wants to run for a Sabbatical Officer position but you're worried about whether it will impact your studies, get in touch with us at firstname.lastname@example.org.
-Postgraduate students are able to hold Sabbatical Officer positions at the SU, and we can be flexible around your studies.
+If you're a postgraduate student who wants to run for a position but you're worried about whether it will impact your studies, get in touch with us at email@example.com.

 All Other Positions